fullstackhero/docs/content/en/blazor-webassembly-boilerplate/ui-overview/fundamentals/index.md

 ## Loading Screen

-The following is the dedault loading screen of the template.
+The following is the default loading screen of the template.

 You can tweak around the appearance by modifying `\src\Client\wwwroot\index.html`.